cmss13-devs/web/rules.md

 Escalation still applies when attempting to remove a marine from the brig after being imprisoned by the Military Police.

 For example:
-- You cannot use C4 or lethal explosives in order to break into the brig and release a marine.
+- You cannot use C4 or other explosives in order to break into the brig and release a marine since you would be breaking the escalation rules by skipping straight to lethal weapons.
-- You can properly escalate fights with MP following regular escalation.
-However, this will still result in IC sanctions.

 ## Battlefield Executions